The man behind the project

 Why the title of Grand Duke?

-Niels also tried to develop micronationalism in Belgium and the Netherlands and helped several people with the foundation of their own micronation.
-Between 2010 and 2016 they cooperated together within the Flandrensian Commonwealth with Niels as the Secretary-General.
-However, confronted with inactive citizens most of those micronations collapsed after a few years so Niels decided to disband the Commonwealth in 2016.
+Nicholas also tried to develop micronationalism in Belgium and the Netherlands and helped several people with the foundation of their own micronation.
+Between 2010 and 2016 they cooperated together within the Flandrensian Commonwealth with Nicholas as the Secretary-General.
+However, confronted with inactive citizens most of those micronations collapsed after a few years so Nicholas decided to disband the Commonwealth in 2016.
 Since 2016 he’s also involved in the Francophone micronational community.

 He is frequently asked for interviews for academic papers and as a speaker he gave several presentations on conferences like “Hobby-micronationalism in the 21st century” and “The influence of the internet on micronationalism”.